Liverpool transfer news round-up: Antoine Semenyo, Marc Guehi and more

 Antoine Semenyo has been one of the players of the season for Bournemouth and is the main name strongly attached to the Reds so far ahead of next month’s window opening.
 The 25-year-old is also versatile, with an ability to play across the front line, and has scored eight goals and assisted three more in just 16 Premier League appearances this term under Andoni Iraola.

-Sky Sports reporter Kaveh Solhekol has reiterated his belief that if the Reds are interested in Semenyo, then he believes the player will move to Anfield, with the club "big admirers" of him after considering a move previously.
+But while the Reds have registered an interest in Semenyo, Manchester City have moved ahead of Liverpool in the race to sign the Ghanaian international, with The Independent understanding City have opened talks with Bournemouth in a bid to sign the player.

-Though The Athletic’s David Ornstein reports Manchester City are the player’s preference, with Manchester United having pushed hard and Chelsea also registering an interest previously before reportedly backing out.
-Fabrizio Romano adds that Liverpool are merely “monitoring”, with the player’s future likely to be settled in the coming days, given the £65m release clause is only available until 10 January.
+Semenyo has a £65m release clause in his contract with the Cherries and while a move is not yet wrapped up, Liverpool face a decision whether to trigger the release clause themselves and match City’s interest.
+Semenyo would like to decide upon his next club before 1 January, while his release clause is thought to expire on 10 January.

-Romano adds that Liverpool are “open” to strengthening the squad next month, though that is unlikely to involve Marc Guehi, having had a bid accepted before the move collapsed late in the window last summer.
+Fabrizio Romano says that Liverpool are “open” to strengthening the squad next month, though that is unlikely to involve Marc Guehi, having had a bid accepted before the move collapsed late in the window last summer.

 The Crystal Palace star is likely to wait until next summer for a move on a free transfer, though Liverpool will still be in the race with Bayern Munich are also strongly linked.